Washington D.C. Criminal Defense Lawyers

 “Our companies have worked with firms all over the country within various specialties and now use Nick Oberheiden’s firm almost exclusively.
 Nick represented our companies in some federal law investigations.
 His guidance and expertise allowed us to continue to concentrate on our core business as he dealt with the complex legal issues.” – Firm Client

-Full-Service Legal Representation for Washington D.C.
-Federal Criminal Defense
+Full-Service Washington D.C.
+Criminal Defense Lawyers

 Our practice focuses in four primary areas: (i) health care law compliance, (ii) defense of health care providers in federal audits and investigations, (iii) federal criminal defense, and (iv) civil litigation in federal court.
 Within these areas, we handle numerous types of legal matters: